jgm/highlighting-kate/README.md

 - Xul
 - Yacc
 - Yaml
+- Zsh

 To install, use the cabal tool:

     cabal install

-Note:  If you have checked out the source from the darcs repository, you will first need to do:
+Note:  If you have checked out the source from the git repository, you will first need to do:

     make prep